SimplyGreatBots/aftership/aftership/hub.md

 ### Aftership Setup

+#### Prerequisite
+You must have an Aftership Pro plan or higher to receive webhook events for tracking.

 #### Getting API Key
 1. Go to [Aftership Admin Dashboard](https://admin.aftership.com/).
 2. Navigate to `Developers` -> `API Keys`.